sdi1982/fbinstant-phaser-typescript/README.md

 ## Introduction
 A TypeScript webpack project that includes the phaser library in its output.
 Base build size is ~700KB.
 Facebook Instant Games SDK is available when loaded in the browser.
-As no typings are available for the SDK there is a bit of guesswork involved with integrating it in game.
+The SDK is followed closely when implementing it in TypeScript.

 The aim of the project is to create a quicker entry to development using these libraries and exploiting them as much as possible.